-Protein is one of the important parts of human body.
-Protein has a large number of functions in the human body Therefore it is an essential substance found in every cell of human body.
+Protein is one of the important parts of the human body.
+Protein has a large number of functions in the human body Therefore it is an essential substance found in every cell of the human body.
 Proteins are constructed from a set of twenty amino acids linked to form polypeptide chains.
 Polypeptide chains that form distinct 3-dimensional shapes constitute a protein Protein is the most abundant substance in our body and in fact, the human body is about 40-44% protein

 This protein is manufactured by our body utilizing the dietary protein we consume.
 It’s an essential macromolecule without which our bodies would be unable to repair, regulate, or protect themselves also It is used in many vital processes and thus needs to be consistently replaced We can achieve this by regularly consuming foods that contain protein.

 Here are the top 5 functions of proteins in the human body:

 - Enzymes– are proteins that facilitate biochemical reactions.
 Enzymes are proteins that increase the rate of chemical reactions in the body.
 In fact, most of the necessary chemical reactions in the body would not efficiently proceed without enzymes They are often referred to as catalysts because they speed up chemical reactions.
 Examples include the enzymes lactase and pepsin.
 Lactase breaks down the sugar lactose found in milk.
 Pepsin is a digestive enzyme that works in the stomach.

 - Hormonal Proteins– are messenger proteins that help to coordinate certain bodily activities.
 Examples include insulin and oxytocin.
 Insulin, a small protein, is an example of a hormone that regulates blood sugar.
 Oxytocin stimulates contractions in females during childbirth.
 Secretin is another example of a protein hormone.
 This substance assists in the digestive process by stimulating the pancreas and the intestine to create necessary digestive juices